 Unfortunately, in my region of South Carolina, Delphiniums don’t do so well (it’s too hot in the summer), but I can still dream!

-And learn some ideas from their blue and white garden design.
+And learn some ideas from their gorgeous garden design.

 Blue and White Flower Ideas